Organisation and Process Theory

 1 page description of an event that the students analyse throughout the semester (group responsibility)

-1 page synopsis per person (individual responsibility) presenting two concepts from the curriculum
+1 page synopsis per person (individual responsibility) presenting one or two concepts from the curriculum

-1 page per person (individual responsibility) outlining how the two concepts may be used to analyse the event studied.
+1 page per person (individual responsibility) outlining how one or two of the concepts may be used to analyse the event studied.

-The hand in functions as the point of departure at the individual part of the oral exam, but the exam can address any theories and concepts found in the curriculum
+The submission functions as the point of departure at the individual part of the oral exam, but the exam can address any theories and concepts found in the curriculum